Adding Visual Effects

 self.font, paint)

-Finally, for drawing rectangles you use drawRect.
-Filling in the rectangle is the default:
+Finally, for drawing rectangles you use drawRect:

 class DrawRect: